The government’s new Warm Homes Plan: What it means for our homes, bills, and the climate

 Homes are responsible for around a fifth of the UK’s carbon emissions.
 We cannot tackle the climate crisis without transforming how we heat and power them.
 But most of us don’t have the money (or the permission) to upgrade our home energy systems.
 The Warm Homes Plan may be overdue, but it is bold and it is comprehensive, and it shows what’s possible when people power forces climate and fairness to the top of the political agenda.

-Right now, millions of people are choosing between heating and eating, while fossil fuel companies continue to profit from volatile energy markets.
-The Warm Home Plan starts to break that cycle — by cutting emissions, lowering bills, and reducing exposure to global gas prices at the same time.
+Right now, millions of people are choosing between heating and eating, while fossil fuel companies continue to profit from our higher bills.
+The Warm Homes Plan starts to break that cycle — by cutting emissions, lowering bills, and reducing exposure to global gas prices at the same time.

 What’s next?